15 Smart Hacks for Maximizing Productivity

 I’m sure many of you have heard of this productivity hack, but how exactly does it supercharge your productivity?

 The magic happens after repeated usage.
-Once this hack becomes habit, your ability to focus during the duration of the timer is 10x better.
+Once this hack becomes a habit, your ability to focus during the duration of the timer is 10x better.
 That’s why this tactic is so powerful, it uses conditioning to put you in the zone instantly.

 You can find everything you need to know about the technique here.